top of page

 How to Stay Left: Getting Started

-Staying left of boom isn’t about buying more tools — it’s about building a smarter, more cohesive strategy.
+Staying left of boom isn’t about buying more tools.
+Instead, it requires building a smarter, cohesive strategy.

 Here’s how to get started:

 1. Assess your current security posture.
-Understand where you are strong and where you can improve.
+Understand your strengths and areas for improvement.

-2. Align your program with a proven framework.
-Choose a cybersecurity framework that fits your organization’s size, industry, and maturity.
-Consider widely adopted options like NIST Cybersecurity Framework 2.0 or CIS Controls v8.1 to guide structure, priorities, and measurable progress.
+2. framework Choose a cybersecurity framework that fits your organization’s size, industry, and maturity.
+Consider options like NIST Cybersecurity Framework 2.0 or CIS Controls v8.1 to guide structure, priorities, and measurable progress.

 3. Embed cybersecurity into your business culture.
 Make it part of your organization’s DNA, from leadership to frontline employees.